-- 1. Follow the procedures in Before Working Inside Your Computer.

-- 2. Remove the:
+- 1. Follow the procedures in Before Working Inside Your Computer. - 2.
+Remove the cover. - 3.
+Disconnect and release the speaker cable from the system board.

-- a) cover

-- b) front bezel

-- c) drive cage

-- 3. Disconnect the speaker cable from the system board.

-4. Press the speaker-securing tab, and slide the speaker towards the right of the computer to release it.
+4. Press down the speaker-securing tab and slide the speaker upwards to remove.

 Installing the Speaker